freeCodeCamp/news-translation-tasks/README.md

 When the review is done, the language lead will merge your pull request and publish the translation.

+5. Final Review and Publication Preparation

+Once your pull request is merged, the language lead will take over the final steps.
+This includes a through final revision to ensure quality and consistency.
+The language lead will also handle the transfer of the content to our publication platform, complete with a thumbnail, slug, tags, and the link to the original English article.

+**What is next ?** You are free to pick another translation and repeat the same process 1-4.

+Thank you ahead of time!

 ## Tips

 ### How to add a table of contents